Professor Will Herrington

 BIOGRAPHY

-He also aims to better understand the key determinants of kidney disease development and progression using observations from large blood-based prospective cohorts across a wide range of different populations.
-He has a particular focus on adiposity and its related risk factors, and how these may interlink to also cause cardiovascular disease.
+His epidemiological research aims to better understand the key determinants of kidney disease development and progression (and its associated complications) using observations from large blood-based prospective cohorts across a wide range of different populations.

 Key publications